RuwaAbey/CV_GAR/Keypoints_dataset/Volleyball_dataset/README.md

 4. **Contribute**: Add your own scripts, models, or visualizations to the repository.

 ## License
-This repository is licensed under the MIT License.
-See the `LICENSE` file for details.

  Volleyball Dataset and tracking annotations are sourced from [mostafa-saad/deep-activity-rec](https://github.com/mostafa-saad/deep-activity-rec).[](https://github.com/mostafa-saad/deep-activity-rec/blob/master/README.md)
 - Please cite the following if using the extended dataset:
   ```bibtex